foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab10.rst

 **Access server**

-It can be seen from the serial port feedback information in above *Compile and download* that the EMSK development board has successfully connected to the target WI-FI through esp8266, and is set to the server mode by using the AT command, and the IP address of the server is given.
+The serial port feedback information above shows that the board has successfully connected to the target WIFI through ESP8266.
+It is set to the server mode by using the AT command, and the IP address of the server is also given.

 At this point, use a PC or mobile phone to connect to the same WIFI, open a browser, and enter the IP address 192.168.137.81 to see the static HTTP page.
+Notice the IP address that you enter should be the same IP address shown in *Show IP* section at your serial port console.

 Exercises
 ^^^^^^^^^^

-Referring to the experiment of MRF24G WIFI module, using esp8266 and TCN75 temperature sensor to build http server to make the page display the sensor temperature in real time.
+Referring to the embARC documents, using ESP8266 and TCN75 temperature sensor to build http server to make the page display the sensor temperature in real time.

 .. |figure1| image:: /img/lab10.2_figure1.png
 .. |figure2| image:: /img/lab10.2_figure2.png